 Cat Spraying: Why It Happens and How to Stop It

-The unmistakable pungent odor and awful urine staining associated with cat spraying is a source of angst for many pet parents.
-The same behavior we find frustrating is essentially a feline survival technique: cats spray to find mates, claim territory, and respond to perceived threats.
+The urine staining and pungent owner from cat spraying is a source of angst for many pet parents.
+But this same frustrating behavior is also a survival technique for your cat.
+Cats spray to find mates, claim territory, and respond to perceived threats.

 Why Do Cats Spray?